philnguyen/soft-contract/README.md

      video games using extensive contracts.
    * [soft-contract/test/programs/safe/real](https://github.com/philnguyen/soft-contract/tree/dev/soft-contract/test/programs/safe/real):
      larger, stateful programs collected from different sources.

+   Other benchmarks in the repository are either small program fragments subsumed by mentioned benchmarks or programs with features not yet handled by the current tool (e.g. control operators, optional keyword arguments, gradually typed programs, etc.)

 3. An overview of the source code: